 Financial Conflict of Interest

-- CITI Financial Conflicts of Interest training must be completed by all key personnel prior to the proposal being submitted for PHS funding and other agencies requiring training.
+- CITI Financial Conflicts of Interest training must be completed by ALL investigators prior to a proposal being submitted for PHS funding and other agencies requiring training.
 Instructions for registering for the training as part of a new CITI account registration or adding to the course to an existing account, please click here.
 This training must be completed every three years, and documentation must be attached to each report submission.

-In the event that a project is not determined to be subject to this policy when submitted in collaboration with another institution, policy compliance may be enforced upon receipt of a subaward.
-For any subaward that includes compliance requirements with this policy, these procedures must be followed prior to an award being signed and prior to funding being accessed by EKU investigators.
+In the event that a proposal is not determined to be subject to additional requirements, the additional requirements will be enforced upon receipt of an award when applicable.
+In such cases, the additional compliance requirements must be satisfied prior to funding being accessed by EKU investigators.

 Agencies within the Public Health Service: Agency for Healthcare Research and Quality (AHRQ), Agency for Toxic Substances and Disease Registry (ATSDR), Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), Health Resources and Services Administration (HRSA), Indian Health Service (IHS), National Institutes of Health (NIH), Substance Abuse and Mental Health Services Administration (SAMHSA)